Cross-agency enforcement analytics

 Export

-Generate employer dossiers, CSV data exports, PDF reports, and CSDDD audit packages.
+Generate employer dossiers, CSV data exports, PDF reports, and compliance audit packages.
 Set up watchlist alerts to monitor employers for new enforcement actions automatically.

 Compare export options